 It took photosynthetic microbes in the oceans 30-40,000 years to sequester enough CO2 out of the atmosphere and reverse the PETM warming.
-What is of great significance, is that this PETM global warming was abrupt, in just about 13 years some 3,000 billion tons of CO2 were released, leaving no time for land and ocean species to adapt.
+What is of great significance, is that this PETM global warming was abrupt.
+In just about 13 years some 3,000 billion tons of CO2 were released, about 6-7 times faster than what we release globally at current CO2 emissions rates, leaving no time for land and ocean species to adapt.
 In the oceans, the change was fatal due to the increased acidification due to the sequestration of CO2 and formation of carbonic acid in the ocean water that dissolves the shells of corals, small crustaceans, and plankton species.

 Of great interest is that this warming and mass extinction period is comparable to what is happening today caused by the out of control anthropogenic emissions of CO2 from the combustion of dirty fossil fuels arising from human activity in industry, farming, transportation, energy generation, housing and buildings.
 During the PETM, about 3,000 billion tons of CO2 were released to the atmosphere in just 13 years initially due to increased volcanism during the breakup of Pangea, thereafter caused by positive feedbacks from frozen methane and permafrost thaw.
 Today, the current anthropogenic release of CO2 is about 36 billion tons/yr and increasing, with about 2,000 billion tons of cumulative CO2 released into the atmosphere since the beginning of the industrial revolution that started around 1750.